 STATEMENT

 Originally from the north of England, I am an artist based in Kent.
-My work explores the complexity of female identity, juxtaposing themes of beauty, adornment and trauma in paintings, drawings and collages.
+My work explores the complexity of female identity, juxtaposing themes of beauty, adornment and trauma, in paintings, drawings and collages.
 In portraits in which these themes collide or uneasily co-exist, the work presents an array of uncanny beauties.

 BIOGRAPHY